 J: I started in this even before I really knew….when I was really little I had really bad food allergies, it drove my mum crazy.
 We lived on the East coast and we would fly to Toronto to do allergy testing once a year.
-It was crazy testing.
-Is This Your Child by Doris Rapp discusses exactly what I went through.
+It was crazy testing. discusses exactly what I went through.
 They give you a little drop of the allergen, check your pulse and your reaction, and then give you a neutralizer if you need it.
 There was one allergen, I think it was mold, that I was running around the place barking like a dog.
 I don’t remember this….I was super allergic as a child.
 We did the neutralizing and it kind of went away and it didn’t really manifest again until I was in university.
 I was in first year, I was partying, I was eating junk in the cafeteria, I wasn’t sleeping and my digestion totally broke down and I had to do something about it.
 I ended working with different holistic practitioners who helped me figure out what foods were setting me off and how to heal my leaky gut.

 "I was partying, I was eating junk in the cafeteria, I wasn’t sleeping and my digestion totally broke down and I had to do something about it."

 J: Queens.
 I loved it there!
 I was doing Engineering, there was the stress of school, partying, what I was eating, not sleeping...

 During that time, as you know with a lot of healing protocols you follow a really strict diet because you really need to take out the allergens so the gut has time to heal before you bring them back.
 I was always into cooking so I was taking my cookbooks, scratching out all the ingredients I couldn’t eat, finding the substitutes that I could eat and making those meals.
 My housemates were all jealous, none of them could cook, so at one point my housemate was paying me to make meals for her!

 H: So you really started your business way back then!